skiptools/skip-bridge/README.md

 function, which will check whether an error occurred as a result of the most recent invocation, and if so, convert it into a Swift error.

+#### Static functions

+Static functions are implemented similarly to instance functions, with the exception that since the Java side is transpiled Kotlin (unannotated by `@JvmStatic`), the Swift invocation side needs to look up the `Companion` instance of the Java class and invoke the method on the companion.

 #### Closure parameters and state

 TBD